 (1880 Republican campaign song) ("Sing a song of shotguns, Pocket full of knives, Four-and-twenty black men, Running for their lives") (Paul F. Boller, Jr., _Presidential Campaigns_, second revised edition, Oxford University Press, p.
 145)

 The notes in the Annotated Mother Goose mention a connection with Henry VIII, Katherine of Aragon, and Anne Boleyn.
+The source for this appears to be Thomas, pp. 68-69, who portrays Henry as the king counting the cash, Katherine the queen eating bread and honey, and Anne the maid attacked by the blackbird (though the attack somehow is supposed to refer to her broken-off relationship with the son of the Percy Duke of Northumberland.).
 But Henry VIII was the sort of monarch you wouldn't be likely to find in a counting house.
 If there were an English king involved, especially in the sixteenth century, it would doubtless be Henry VII, who was such a money-grubber that he would without doubt have had intimate relations with his cash had he figured out a way to do it.

 One book I read seemed to be implying that this is about the Popes during the so-called "Babylonian Captivity" of the thirteenth century, when they resided at Avignon rather than Rome.
 Some of the Avignon Popes were indeed very concerned with money, but that seems extraordinarily early.
 And what does the text describe in that case?
 The Great Company invading the Papal territories?
 England taking possession of Aquitaine after the Treaty of Bretigny?
 All these things fall under the heading "possible but not at all convincing."